-- No deduction: The Budget proposes that tax as imposed under these provisions shall be payable by the company irrespective of whether income tax is payable on its total income as computed under the ITA.
-The tax paid to the Central Government for the buy-back has been proposed to be treated as the final payment of tax and no further credit can be claimed by the company or any other person in respect of the amount of tax so paid.
+The tax as imposed under these provisions shall be payable by the company irrespective of whether income tax is payable on its total income as computed under the ITA.
+The tax paid to the Central Government for the buy-back is to be treated as the final payment of tax and no further credit can be claimed by the company or any other person in respect of the amount of tax so paid.
 Further, no deduction is allowed to the company or to the shareholder in respect of the income which has been subject to this tax or the tax thereon.
-To that extent, the shareholders would now not be able to set-off the capital gains from buy-back of shares against capital losses which they could do earlier. - Treaty benefits 'fruitless'/availing foreign tax credit a challenge: Introduction of this tax seems to be a calculated move by the Government to undo the current practice of resorting to buying back of shares instead of making dividend payments in the international context.
-The proposed provisions will have a significant adverse impact on offshore realty funds and foreign investors who have made investments from countries such as Mauritius, Singapore, Cyprus etc. where buy-back of shares would not have been taxable in India due to availability of tax treaty benefits.
+To that extent, the shareholders would now not be able to set-off the capital gains from buy-back of shares against capital losses which they could do earlier.

+Treaty benefits 'Fruitless'/Availing Foreign Tax Credit a Challenge: Introduction of this tax seems to be a calculated move by the Government to undo the current practice of resorting to buying back of shares instead of making dividend payments in the international context.
+These provisions will have a significant adverse impact on offshore realty funds and foreign investors who have made investments from countries such as Mauritius, Singapore, Cyprus etc. where buy-back of shares would not have been taxable in India due to availability of tax treaty benefits.
 Further, being in the nature of additional income tax payable by the Indian company, foreign investors may not even be entitled to a foreign tax credit of such tax.

-More specifically, with respect to buy-back/redemption of shares, the following change introduced in the Union Budget of 2013 is also very important.
+More specifically, with respect to buy-back/ redemption of shares, the following change introduced from 2013 is also very important.